adam-coogan/gss19_pbhs/README.md

 ## Topic

 Explain what primordial black holes are, and evaluate whether they could be dark matter.
-How could they be detected?
+How could they be detected, and what constraints exist?
 Is it possible that they only constitute a subdominant fraction of dark matter?

 ## Group members
 * Dylan van Arneman